tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-28-sql-unit-test-runner.markdown

 In practice, you should use the above "file" clause for:

 * Adding more complicated setup statements or tests in external test scripts.
-Example: creating and populating tables for synthetic data.
+Example: creating and populating tables with synthetic data.
 * Reusing the most common tests (e.g., count, constraint checks).
 * Making the original test scripts less cluttered with repeated SQL queries or statements.